By now, most businesses are collecting customer feedback in some capacity.

 4. Acting on negative reviews can produce long-term benefits for your business

 65% of consumers have higher expectations for customer service now than they did just five year ago.
 By collecting negative and positive feedback, you can identify the areas of the business that can be improved, and the ones that already work well, giving your different departments a goal they can focus on.

 Negative feedback is great when it comes to getting new insights, and understanding what consumers want and expect from companies like yours.
 It can be difficult to take the perspective of a customer and when working with third-parties and contractors, you might not have the visibility you need to ensure a customer’s experience is of the highest quality.

 Receiving and embracing negative feedback will not only improve your brand’s customer experience and service, but it will also turn you into a brand that doesn’t just hear customers, but actually listens to what they have to say.

 Make the customers the heroes of your story, and we guarantee you’ll turn your brand into gold.

-5. Removing negative feedback is untrustworthy
+5. Removing your customers' feedback is untrustworthy

 30% of consumers assume online reviews are fake if there are no negative reviews at all.
 Why is it that businesses with 100% positive reviews look dodgy to us?